 Subscribe To The Justin Brady Show »

-Cheating numbers is surprisingly easy both from the server-side, but through the actual listening platforms, like iTunes and iHeart as well.
+Cheating the numbers is surprisingly easy both from the server-side and through the actual listening platforms, like iTunes and iHeart as well.

-Servers track downloads and that’s it.
-Therefore there are fairly easy ways to download an episode 10 times and have them count as 10 listens.
+Because servers track downloads only, there are easy ways to download an episode 10 times and have it count as 10 listens.
 I learned this lesson completely by accident.

 It happened when I was building my own website, but I didn’t figure it out until months later.
-Seeing a massive spike in listens, I first assumed a few guests had incredible networks or there was some kind of public event that discussed the podcast.
-Later I found out the real reason.
-As my dev team tested the API on my website, each “test” was logged as a listen.
-This is still a problem.
+Seeing a massive spike in listens, I first assumed a few guests had incredible networks or my podcast was mentioned in a large forum.
+Later I found out the real reason: As my dev team tested the API on my website, each “test” was logged as a listen.

-Even today I or even you can use the API on my web player on my podcast page to artificially spike numbers.
+Even today, the API on my podcast page can artificially spike my numbers.
 If I refresh a page 5 times, hit play 5 times, I get 5 listens.
-Consider how this could be abused.
+I don’t do this obviously, because I’d be fooling no one but myself, but consider how this could be abused.

 Anyone could easily set a “minimum listen” number for every episode by hiring a developer team.
-Finding out how many subscribers a podcast has, even if an advertiser or parter has access to the data, might not be accurate.
-I’ve seen this on other platforms too.
+Finding out how many subscribers a podcast has, even if an advertiser or partner has access to the data, might not be accurate.

-After hitting play on an embedded podcast player and accidentally refreshing the page at the same time, I watched the “play” button refresh rapidly.
+After hitting play on an embedded podcast player, accidentally refreshing the page at the same time, I watched the “play” button refresh rapidly.
 Curious if that affected play count, I got access to the platform, confirming my suspicion.
-I could add almost unlimited listens to any podcast on this platform.
-(The platform is aware of this issue and I can’t confirm if it has been fixed.)
+I could add unlimited listens to any podcast on this platform.
+(The platform is aware of this issue but I can’t confirm if it has been fixed.)

 I want to get my podcast on the front page of spotify and itunes.

 Any nerds out there have connects who can help make it happen? @abreu_tweets is helping make it happen.